Is this the man who shut down Donald Trump's Twitter account?

 Related: Departing employee knocked Trump off Twitter for 11 minutes

-In the TechCrunch video, the man, whom TechCrunch said it interviewed at his home in Germany, indicates that he doesn't believe he was the person directly responsible for the shutdown of the president's account, often referring to "this person" and "him," not to "me" or "I."
+In the TechCrunch video, the man, whom TechCrunch said it interviewed in Germany, indicates that he doesn't believe he was the person directly responsible for the shutdown of the president's account, often referring to "this person" and "him," not to "me" or "I."

 "If I am involved in this, I really apologize if I hurt anyone.
 I didn't do anything on purpose," he says, describing the episode as "definitely a mistake."